somsubhro/somsubhro.github.io/struggles.md

 ---
 [Home](/README.md) | [Struggles](/struggles.md)

-#### s3 bucket names
+#### S3 bucket names

-Just making sure, that we all understand this that: "An Amazon S3 bucket name is globally unique, and the namespace is shared by **all AWS accounts**.
-This means that after a bucket is created, the name of that bucket cannot be used by another AWS account in any AWS Region until the bucket is deleted"
+Just making sure, that we all understand this that:

+*"An Amazon S3 bucket name is globally unique, and the namespace is shared by **all AWS accounts**.
+This means that after a bucket is created, the name of that bucket cannot be used by another AWS account in any AWS Region until the bucket is deleted"* - From [this Buckets overview](https://docs.aws.amazon.com/AmazonS3/latest/userguide/UsingBucket.html)

 This means `trial-bucket` is a name you cannot create a bucket with even if a bucket with that name does not exist in your account. `trial-bucket` has been used by some one, some where.
+Go ahead, give it a try.

 #### XHTML syntax for inserting code blocks in XHTML based wikis as an example